 Ready to get started?
 Schedule Your Free Consultation

 Solar energy is important in facilitating a clean energy future, which is imperative in the fight against climate change.
 But the use of solar energy has benefits that extend beyond environmental impact.
 From health to economics, solar has the capacity to change the lives of New Yorkers for the better.

 The Growth of Solar Energy in NYC

 The very first solar system was installed on a rooftop right here in New York City way back in 1884.
 But for a long time, unfortunately, solar companies avoided installing solar in urban environments due to its complexities.
-Conventional solar models were made for the suburban, pitched roof home, unlike what we have here in the city.
+Conventional solar models were made for the suburban, pitched roof home, unlike many homes here in the city.

 How is solar energy obtained?

 The sun’s energy can be obtained and converted using a variety of solar technologies, creating electricity for home use, thermal energy for solar heating, or other purposes.

 In a home solar system setup, energy from the sun is harnessed using the technology of photovoltaic (PV) panels.
 When sunlight shines on a solar PV panel during the day, the energy is absorbed by solar cells and converted into DC electricity.
 When the current flows through an inverter, it is converted into AC electricity which is usable in your home.